zenml-io/zenml/docs/book/user-guide/advanced-guide/configure-steps-pipelines.md

 ## Enable or disable logging

-On default, ZenML uses a special logging handler to capture the logs that occur during the execution of a step.
+By default, ZenML uses a special logging handler to capture the logs that occur during the execution of a step.
 These logs are stored within the respective artifact store of your stack.

 ```python
 import logging